 posters, and informational materials, as well as informational materials about other

-nutrition programs, is available in each FO, along with the address(es) and telephone
+nutrition programs, are available in each FO, along with the address(es) and telephone

 number(s) of the local SNAP offices(s).

-REMINDER: Management should also prominently displays a SNAP poster in the reception area so
+Management should also prominently display a SNAP poster in the reception area so

 that the poster is visible to all visitors.